amateo250/recipes/README.md

 ## Submit a recipe

 Looking to submit a recipe?
-Follow these instructions:
+Follow the instructions below:

 ### Open a pull request with the recipe you wish to add